American Airlines says United got a better deal in major O'Hare makeover

 But American now says it "cannot sign the lease in its current form" because a "last-minute" provision would allow United to "expand its size advantage" at O'Hare.

-American is angered that United would get five dedicated gates in a newly rebuilt Terminal 2, and only three would be for common use, according to the company.
+American is angered that United would get five dedicated gates in O'Hare's Terminal 2, and only three would be for common use, according to the company.

-American says it only became aware of that term on February 15, and it runs "contrary to language that had been agreed to by all parties for months."
+American says a copy of the lease terms it received on February 8 dedicated all eight gates in Terminal 2 for common use, but those terms were altered in a February 15 version and it "blindsided" the company.

 "United's last-minute secret deal with the city raises a number of questions and undermines competition and consumer choice," the company said in a statement.

-Chicago officials denied the deal was kept secret.
+Chicago officials denied the deal was kept secret, and United staunchly denies any backdoor deals were made.

+"It is disingenuous for American to make these claims," United said in a statement.
+"Our agreement with the city for five additional gates was made more than 18 months ago in response to American's deal with [the] city for five additional gates.
+American has been aware of our agreement for over a year and has worked to block the implementation at every opportunity."

+Chicago Aviation Commissioner Ginger Evans, who has overseen these contract negotiations, sided with United, the Chicago Tribune reported.

 The deal can still move forward without American's approval, and the airline would still be able to fly in and out of O'Hare, two sources familiar with negotiations said.